Vipassana means to see things as they really are and originates from India.

 Vipassana is a way to create clear awareness of what is really (t)here – in the moment.
 I still experience Vipassana a useful tool to use in daily life to be able to keep and strengthen my focus – whatever is in my surroundings or what happens in life, it is all in my mind.

-There are 10, 30 and more days to do a course.
+There are retreats with 10, 20 and more days.
 I found my first 10 day’s three years ago pretty challenging.
 So a 2nd course of 10days was good enough for me.
 In this 10-days students are segregated by sexuality, meaning men and women sit apart and there is a rule to observe Noble Silence.
 To observe means that any form of communication with other students are prohibited.
 Also no gestures, knodding to each-other or bumping into each other per accident is a no-go.
 All this to really go into the Vipassana technique that centers around the idea of one; experience the sensation in your body.
 A lot of people are really really (really!) shocked about the 10-day silence, but I like it very much to be with myself for a few days.
 I believe this is (such a) present.

-Vipassana is one of the meditation technique that has actively been passed on by Gautama Buddha.
+Vipassana is one of the meditation technique that has been said to actively been passed on by Gautama Buddha 2.500 years ago.
 He used this technique on his way to purification of the mind and to become enlightened and fully liberated.
 However, the technique is not tied to Buddhism nor it is a religion, it is ‘just’ a way of observing your body to see what is truly (t)here through the means of the breath.

 Going back to the senses is going beyond concepts; labels of feelings and “memories”.